seyemr/seyemr/README.md

 I have a passion for developing functional web applications that are always open to development.
 I can work both individually and as part of a team with high motivation.
 I look forward to working with teams with passion and enthusiasm in open and challenging projects.

-- 🔭 I’m currently working on HTML, CSS, BOOTSTRAP, SCSS, SASS
+- 🔭 I’m currently working on HTML, CSS, BOOTSTRAP, SCSS, SASS, JAVASCRIPT, REACT
-- 🌱 I’m currently learning JAVASCRİPT & PYTHON
+- 🌱 I’m currently learning  REACT